-Exploring the relevance of artificial intelligence for healthcare applications in Australian Indigenous Communities: Scoping Study
+Artificial intelligence for healthcare in Australian Indigenous communities: Scoping project to explore relevance

 Pictured: CSIRO Investigators Ray Mahoney and Andrew Goodman delivering a workshop on the relevance of AI

-There is a gap in the inclusion and priority of Aboriginal and Torres Strait Islander peoples’ voices in the fast- developing world of AI.
-Yet, due to the national policy and protocol infancy of this resource in healthcare applications, the relevance and priority AI plays in Aboriginal and Torres Strait Islander healthcare is unknown.
+In Australia current AI principles are not tailored for healthcare and are overly abstract, lacking consideration of cultural diversity.
+Data quality and fairness are pivotal for the success of any AI-based solution, the mismanagement of data biases poses a potential source of discrimination and injustice.
+There is a gap in the inclusion and priority of Aboriginal and Torres Strait Islander people’s voices in the fast‑developing world of AI.
+Yet, due to the national policy and protocol infancy of this resource in healthcare applications, we simply do not know the relevance and priority AI plays in Aboriginal and Torres Strait Islander healthcare.

-This project has implemented a consultation methodology approach through conducting independent workshops with key stakeholders to identify priorities and unanswered questions relevant to AI applications in Aboriginal and Torres Strait Islander healthcare.
-By building an evidence base, the project seeks to clarify the relevance of AI to Aboriginal and Torres Strait Islander healthcare and identify any concerns and opportunities associated with its use and deployment in healthcare.
+We employed a consultation methodology approach through conducting independent workshops with key stakeholders to identify priorities and unanswered questions relevant to AI applications in Aboriginal and Torres Strait Islander healthcare.
+By building an evidence base, the project clarifies the relevance of AI to Aboriginal and Torres Strait Islander healthcare and identifies concerns associated with its use and deployment in healthcare.

 For more information, please contact: